NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 in her rear garden in Dorset, UK.

-Caged was initially contacted during early September by an informant who had grave concerns of badly treated dogs at Eve Blanchard kennels.
+Caged was initially contacted during early September by an informant who had grave concerns of badly treated dogs at a former licensed trainers kennels.

 The informant had very restricted access to the kennels, and the kennels were situated on private land therefore we could not access them without permission from the owner.